Kweebac/battleship/README.md

 ## Contributing

 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
-Any contributions you make are **greatly appreciated**.
+Any contributions you make are greatly appreciated.

 If you have a suggestion that would make this better, please fork the repo and create a pull request.
 You can also simply open an issue with the tag "enhancement".
-Don't forget to give the project a star!
-Thanks again!

-1. Fork the Project
+1. Fork the project
-2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
+2. Create your feature branch (`git switch -C feature/amazingFeature`)
-3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
+3. Commit your changes (`git commit -m 'Add some amazing Feature'`)
-4. Push to the Branch (`git push origin feature/AmazingFeature`)
+4. Push to the branch (`git push origin feature/amazingFeature`)
-5. Open a Pull Request
+5. Open a pull request

 <p align="right">(<a href="#readme-top">back to top</a>)</p>